 - Launch the YUMI.exe program on your Windows PC.

-- Click on I Agree to enter the application.
+- Click I Agree to enter the application.

 - In step 2, select the tool or OS you want to add to the USB drive.
 We have used the Manjaro Linux distribution here.

-- At the third step, click on Browse and navigate to the directory of the ISO file and then select the file.
+- In the third step, click Browse, navigate to the directory of the ISO file, and then select the file.

 - Once you’ve selected the correct ISO file, tap on Create.